christy-ho0315/christy-s-portfolio/README.md

 ## About Me

 Hi there!
-I'm Christy Ho, a second-year student at California State University, Fullerton and majoring in General Studio Art and a minor in Computer Science .
+I'm Christy Ho, a second-year student at California State University, Fullerton majoring in General Studio Art and a minor in Computer Science.
 Outside of my professional life, I also enjoy photography and dancing.

 ## My Skills